Nyabsi/blog/blogs/pico-4-ultra-review.md

 ### Passthrough

-the passthrough of the Pico 4 Ultra is way better any of the other devices I have tried, excluding Apple Vision Pro.

-it is clear enough to be able to used for everyday tasks such as looking at your monitor, phone and just wearing it while cooking or walking outside, even watching TV was not an issue in my books although I don't recommend you to do what I do.
+The passthrough of the Pico 4 Ultra is way better any of the other devices I have tried, excluding Apple Vision Pro, it is clear enough to be able to used for everyday tasks such as looking at your monitor, phone and just wearing it while cooking or walking outside, even watching TV was not an issue in my books although I don't recommend you to do what I do.

 however, the device performs it's best during high ambient light conditions such as living room with a lot of light coming out of windows, an office environment with well lit enviroment or outdoors usage.
 In sitatuations where light may be lacking the passthrough becomes noticeably more grainy but it's still perfectly usable.